 AWT Classes

-The AWT classes are contained in the java.awt package.
+contained in the java.awt package.
 It is one of Java's largest packages.

-Fortunately, because it is logically organized in a top-down, hierarchical fashion, it is easier to understand and use than you might at first believe.
+is logically organized in a top-down, hierarchical fashion, it is easier to

+you might at first believe.
 Table lists some of the many AWT classes.

+Class Description

-Description Class AWTEvent Encapsulates AWT events.
+AWTEvent Encapsulates AWT events.

 BorderLayout The border layout manager.
 Border layouts use

 Five components: North, South, East, West, and

 Center.

 Button Creates a push button control.

 Canvas A blank, semantics-free window.

 CardLayout The card layout manager.
 Card layouts emulate

-index cards.
+- index cards.
 Only the one on top is showing.

-Creates a check box control.
-Checkbox
+Checkbox Creates a check box control.

-Creates a group of check box controls.
-CheckboxGroup
+CheckboxGroup Creates a group of check box controls.

 CheckboxMenuItem Creates an on/off menu item.

 Choice Creates a pop-up list.

 Color Manages colors in a portable, platform-independent

-Fashion.
+Color Fashion.

 Component An abstract superclass for various AWT components.

 Container A subclass of Component that can hold other

-components.
+Container components.

 Cursor Encapsulates a bitmapped cursor.

-Creates a dialog window.
-Dialog Encapsulates events.
-Event
+Dialog Creates a dialog window.

+Event Encapsulates events.

 Creates a window from which a file can be selected.

+FileDialog

-FileDialog FlowLayout The flow layout manager.
-Flow layout positions components left to right, top to bottom.
+FlowLayout The flow layout manager.
+Flow layout positions

+components left to right, top to bottom.

-Encapsulates a type font.
-Font
+Font Encapsulates a type font.

 Frame Creates a standard window that has a title bar, resize

 corners, and a menu bar.

 Graphics Encapsulates the graphics context.
 This context is

 used by the various output methods to display

 output in a window.

 GridBagLayout The grid bag layout manager.
 Grid bag layout

 Displays components subject to the constraints

 specified by GridBagConstraints.

-The grid layout manager.
-Grid layout displays GridLayout
+GridLayout The grid layout manager.
+Grid layout displays

-components in a two-dimensional grid.
+2 components in a two-dimensional grid.

-Encapsulates graphical images.
-Image Label Creates a label that displays a string.
+Image Encapsulates graphical images.

+Label Creates a label that displays a string.

 List Creates a list from which the user can choose.
 Similar

 to the standard Windows list box.

 Menu Creates a pull-down menu.

+-

+II B.tech I Semester(IT) 138Object Oriented Programming

 MenuBar Creates a menu bar.
 MenuComponent An abstract class implemented by various menu classes.
 MenuItem Creates a menu item.
 Scrollbar Creates a scroll bar control.
 ScrollPane A container that provides horizontal and/or vertical scroll bars for another component.
 SystemColor Contains the colors of GUI widgets such as windows, scroll bars, text, and others.
 TextArea Creates a multiline edit control.

-TextComponent A superclass for TextArea and TextField.
+TextComponent A superclass for TextArea and TextField .
 TextField Creates a single-line edit control.
 Window Creates a window with no frame, no menu bar, and no title.